From Swatch to Sweater: 7 Factors Every Machine Knitter Should Know.

 It features a classic, simple shape with ¾ -length sleeves, a crew neck, and a straight fit that won’t compete for attention with busy yarns.

-The intarsia panels will create a mixed stripe look when knit with all the same colorway of self-striping yarns and were designed with Felicinni’s stripe sequences in mind, making complete stripes on all the central panels.
+The intarsia panels will create a mixed stripe look when knit with all the same colorway of self-striping yarns and were designed with Fibonacci stripe sequences in mind, making complete stripes on all the central panels.
 Instead of using multiple balls of the same self-striping colorway, the panels can also be knit using a different solid color for each panel or a mixture of self-striping and solids, or the panels can be eliminated entirely to make a simple, light cardigan.

 1x1 Rib edgings are used throughout and are knit using a single yarn that will pool randomly.